DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/gptr/scraping.md

 - If you encounter an `ImportError` related to Selenium, make sure you've installed the Selenium package.
 - If the scraper misses expected content, try switching between static and dynamic scraping to see which works better for your target website.

-Remember, the choice between static and dynamic scraping can significantly impact the quality and completeness of the data GPT Researcher can gather.
+Remember, the choice between static and dynamic scraping can significantly impact the quality and completeness of the data RepIntel A can gather.
 Choose the method that best suits your research needs and the websites you're targeting.